 Riding in a Tuk Tuk is loads of fun and you’ll be hard pressed to find a kid that doesn’t love it, but do make sure they hold on and stay alert becasue there are no seat belts and those things zip around at speed through the chaotic traffic.

-When traveling in Cambodia, mosquito borne illnesses including malaria and zika virus are a risk, though less so in Siem Reap than more rural areas.
+When traveling in Cambodia with kids, remember that mosquito borne illnesses including malaria and zika virus are a risk, though less so in Siem Reap than more rural areas.
 As malaria is not the kind of souvenir you’ll be wanting to bring home, dress the kids (and yourselves) in light, loose, long clothes and apply a child-friendly insect repellent (with not more than a 20% concentration of DEET) at recommended intervals.

 Outside of your plush hotel, it’s all about the squat toilet in Cambodia and given that your little prince or princess will want to empty their hummingbird size bladders at the most inconvenient times, you’ll need to be prepared to enter some seriously gross throne rooms.
 You can read our tips for mastering squat toilets with kids here.

 The Riel is the official currency of Cambodia but you’ll find most people prefer dealing in US Dollars, though you will find locals often give change in Riel.
 It can get confusing but I’d advise carrying a little of the former and a lot of the latter.

 But to see the gobsmackingly gorgeous temples of Siem Reap, you’ll need an Angkor pass to for admission the Angkor Archaeological Park.
 These can be purchased for 1, 3 or 7 days (we would recommend a 3-day pass for families).
 Children under 12 are free with identification.
-Just be sure to arrive nice and early because the queues at the ticket office are not one of Siem Reap’s more appealing attractions.
+Just be sure to arrive nice and early because the queues at the ticket office are not one of Siem Reap’s more kid friendly attractions.